subatomicglue/cross-compile-macosx-clang-windows-msvc/README.md

 # Cross Compile C/C++ code for Windows, using MacOSX

-Here is an example HOWTO to cross compile C/C++ from MacOSX terminal to Windows compatible binaries, using Clang.
+Here is an example HOWTO to cross compile C/C++ from MacOSX terminal to Windows compatible binaries, using llvm's `clang`/`lld`.

 Included are examples for:
 - `.exe`